Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-path/github-copilot-fundamentals-part-1-of-2.md

 Submit content feedback or suggested changes for this Microsoft Learn module.
 GitHub maintains the content and a team member will triage the request.
 Thank you for taking the time to improve our content!

+# 6 Management and customization considerations with GitHub Copilot

+In this module, we explore management and customization considerations with GitHub Copilot.

+# 6.1 Introduction

+At GitHub, we're committed to advancing safe, secure, and trustworthy AI.
+We believe in the power of AI to enhance efficiency and innovation across the software development life cycle to increase developer happiness.
+GitHub continues to ensure that AI advancements are accessible and beneficial to all.

+## In this module, you'll learn about:

+- GitHub Copilot plans and their associated management and customization features
+- The contractual protections in GitHub Copilot and disabling matching public code
+- Managing content exclusions
+- Common problems with GitHub Copilot and their solutions

+Let's start by exploring GitHub Copilot plans and their privacy controls.